open-cluster-management-io/policy-collection/README.md

 This repository hosts policies for Open Cluster Management.
 You can find policies from the following folders:

 * [stable](stable) -- Policies in the `stable` folder can be applied with [Red Hat Advanced Cluster Management for Kubernetes](https://www.redhat.com/en/technologies/management/advanced-cluster-management).
 * [community](community) -- Policies in the `community` folder are contributed from the open source community and can be applied with the product governance framework.

+**NOTE:** Policies contributed to the `community` folder are provided on an as-is basis and are not officially supported by Red Hat.
+If you find a `community` policy that is not working as expected, we welcome contributions to update it!
+The DCO does not apply to content in the community folder.

 ## Using GitOps to deploy policies to a cluster